proxlu/civil-cultural-website/README.md

 ## Arquivos de referência / Reference files

-O diretório **ref** desse repositório contém alguns arquivos do antigo repositório para auxilio.
+O diretório **ref** desse repositório contém alguns arquivos do antigo repositório para referência.

 _The **ref** directory in this repository contains some files from the old repository for reference._